-The hand comes at the end of a kinetic chain, so remember what’s happening with the placement of the hands in upward dog and downward dog isn’t happening in isolation.
-Tension showing up in the hand and wrist is often related to tension further up the chain.
-For example, one source of hand or wrist tension might be tension in the forearm that we’ve acquired from activities such as typing, driving, or any other activity that we do frequently.
+The hand comes at the end of a kinetic chain.
+So remember, what happens with the placement of the hands in upward dog and downward dog doesn’t happen in isolation.
+Tension in the hand and wrist is often related to tension further up the chain.
+For example, one source of hand or wrist tension might be tension in the forearm from all the activities such as typing, driving, or any other activity that we do frequently.

-Tension that presents in the wrist or in how we place the hand and wrist on the floor can also often come from even farther up the chain in the shoulder joint.
+Tension in the wrist, or in how we place the hand and wrist on the floor, can also come from even farther up the chain in the shoulder joint.
 The mobility that we have in our shoulders can definitely impact how we can place our hands on the floor.
-Shoulder mobility can also affect the kinds of compensations we might make with the hands and wrists when our shoulders don’t allow for the optimal placement of the hands in upward dog and downward dog.
+Shoulder mobility also affects the kinds of compensations we make with the hands and wrists when our shoulders don’t allow for the optimal placement of the hands in upward dog and downward dog.

-If I’m going to offer some direction to a student related to their hand and wrist placement in upward dog or downward dog, I want to first take a look at the bigger joint up the chain, the shoulder joint, and see what shoulder position seems like it’s even available to them.
-The ideal placement of the hands for the long-term might not be accessible yet, as tight shoulders might prevent it.
+If I’m offering direction to a student related to their hand and wrist placement in upward dog or downward dog, I want to first take a look at the bigger joint up the chain, the shoulder joint.
+I want to know what shoulder position is even available to them.
+The ideal placement of the hands for the long term might not be accessible yet.
+Tight shoulders might prevent it.
 In that case, we might opt for a workable intermediate step and then continue to adjust the hand placement as the shoulders open up.

 Focus on the wrist

 The other thing I’m going to pay attention to when placing the hands in upward dog and downward dog is emphasizing the wrist joint instead of the finger placement.
 I want to help the student find a way to place the body in a position that is most functional.
 The wrist joint generally functions better when we are weight-bearing if we fold it straight backward and forward, rather than at an angle.
 Additionally, there is considerable variation among bodies with respect to the direction that the fingers are pointing when the wrists are aligned in a way that they can hinge straight forward and backward.
-So, rather than giving verbal cues about aligning the fingers, I’d rather focus on aligning the wrist parallel to the front of the mat and let the fingers be placed however they end up.
+So, I don’t generally give verbal cues about aligning the fingers.
+I’d rather focus on aligning the wrist parallel to the front of the mat and let the fingers be placed however they end up.